MelkerI03/nixploit/README.md

 Nixploit exports user-facing artifacts intended for pentesting and CTF workflows:

-- `homeManagerModules.ctf` — a Home Manager module that installs and configures user-level CTF tooling.
+- `homeManagerModules.nixploit` — a Home Manager module that installs and configures user-level CTF tooling.
-- `devShells.ctf` — a reproducible developer shell with the primary toolset for ephemeral sessions.
+- (Planned) `devShells.nixploit` — a reproducible developer shell with the primary toolset for ephemeral sessions.
-- (Planned) `nixosModules.ctf` — optional system-level exports in future releases (opt-in).
+- (Planned) `nixosModules.nixploit` — optional system-level exports in future releases (opt-in).

 This flake intentionally **does not** modify system-level configuration by default — it focuses on user-level tooling and dev environments.